-Prerequisite: Successful audition AND permission of instructor.
+Prerequisite: Permission of instructor.

 Jazz Band is open to all interested instrumentalist musicians.
-Music from a variety of jazz and rock/pop genres will be studied.
-The Jazz Band participates in various school concerts, special concerts and music festivals throughout the year.
+Music from a variety of jazz and rock/pop genres (Bebop, Dixieland, Blues, Big Band, Jazz Fusion, Latin etc) will be studied.
+The Jazz Band participates in various school concerts, community events, and music festivals throughout the year, including the Massachusetts Association for Jazz Education festival.
 Participation in Concert Band is preferred, but not required.
+This is a full year course, running from September - June which meets twice weekly after school.